 Quality housing is an asset to a community and must be maintained and addressed just like any other infrastructure within a community.
 We have experienced staff available to help member cities and counties evaluate and address their respective housing needs.
-Housing services include but are not limited to housing project planning, housing rehabilitation administration and inspection, lead base paint and asbestos assessments, nuisance abatement, energy audits and household weatherization.
+Housing services include but are not limited to housing project planning, housing rehabilitation administration and inspection, licensed lead inspections and risk assessments, lead clearance testing, certified asbestos assessments, demolition inspections, and nuisance abatement.

 The NCRPC provides application preparation, project administration and inspection services for the Community Development Block Grant (CDBG) Housing Rehabilitation Program, which is funded through the Kansas Department of Commerce.
 The CDBG Housing Rehabilitation program is part of an annual competitive round with an application typically in August.
 This program provides funding to local governments for homeowner and rental rehabilitation and for demolishing dilapidated residential structures.
 It is designed to benefit low and moderate income families.
 All communities applying for a CDBG housing grant must complete the Housing Assessment Tool (HAT).
 Click here for the HAT form or contact the NCRPC Housing Director.

 Click here for a flyer with more information about the CDBG Housing Rehabilitation program.